MichaelCurrin/python-twitter-guide/docs/README.md

 - This guide is aimed at Python developers who want to use the Twitter API to do automated tasks, like make a bot or download thousands of tweets.
 - Unofficial guide to [Tweepy](#tweepy) - a Python library which conveniently wraps the Twitter API, so you can focus on the fun stuff.
 No experience with Tweepy is needed.
-- Find practical solutions for common Tweepy / Twitter API use-cases all in one place - this saves piecing together various docs, examples and tutorials.
+- See [Code snippets](code_snippets.md) page - Find practical solutions for common Tweepy / Twitter API use-cases all in one place - this saves piecing together various docs, examples and tutorials.
+- See [Resources](resources.md) and [Twitter Policies](policies.md) pages if you're looking for links to documentation.
 - The content here is from my own experience, what I've learnt from other developers or what I researched to help solve someone's question in the Tweepy discord.

-?> **🚧 Note:** This site is an expanding work in progress.
-I'll be chipping away at adding content around topics like streaming, replies, trends, API policies and available attributes on tweets and users.
-If you want to see something added, message me directly on Tweepy discord or create / comment on a Github issue [here](https://github.com/MichaelCurrin/python-twitter-guide/issues).
-I'll aim to do the simple additions within a day.

 ## About